1. Qualifying Employment

 Please be sure to read this entire document before completing the LRAP application.

 The LRAP provides financial support to recent graduates who earned the J.D. and are employed in public service settings, where salaries are significantly lower than in the private sector.
 Graduates may participate in the program for up to 10 years.
 Participants must have entered LRAP within 3.5 years of graduation to be eligible for support.

 LRAP constitutes a core component in Berkeley Law’s effort to serve as a public law school, in this case by increasing the ability of its graduates to enter into public service legal jobs and careers and lowering the student debt barrier.
 The program aims to ease the financial burden imposed by the escalating costs of a legal education on recent alumni who might otherwise be excluded by economic considerations from accepting relatively low-paying public sector work.
 The program recognizes the value of public service as a goal for the law school itself and for the lawyers it trains generally, as well as the importance of freedom of career choice for Berkeley Law graduates.

 To qualify for the LRAP, a graduate must work for a nonprofit organization or an agency of government in law-related employment that makes substantial use of legal skills.

 LRAP loans will be granted on a semiannual basis, assisting participants with all qualified student loan payments to be made in the following six months.
-At the end of six months, the LRAP loan will be forgiven (canceled) when the participant demonstrates that he or she has met the employment and income requirements and made all the qualified educational loan payments.
+At the end of six months, the LRAP loan will be forgiven (canceled) when the participant demonstrates that they have met the employment and income requirements and made all the qualified educational loan payments.
 (See exception for participants in judicial clerkships of less than two years under Qualifying Employment.)

 To be eligible for LRAP, an applicant must work in qualifying employment.
 Only loan repayments made while participants work in qualifying employment will be eligible for assistance with an LRAP loan and subsequent cancellation.